awsdocs/aws-cloudtrail-user-guide/doc_source/create-s3-bucket-policy-for-cloudtrail.md

 You can configure CloudTrail to deliver log files from multiple AWS accounts to a single S3 bucket\.
 For more information, see [Receiving CloudTrail Log Files from Multiple Accounts](cloudtrail-receive-logs-from-multiple-accounts.md)\.

-## Create or update an Amazon S3 bucket to use to store the log files for an organization trail<a name="w64aac16c21c27c41"></a>
+## Create or update an Amazon S3 bucket to use to store the log files for an organization trail<a name="w215aac16c21c27c41"></a>

 You must specify an Amazon S3 bucket to receive the log files for an organization trail\.
 This bucket must have a policy that allows CloudTrail to put the log files for the organization into the bucket\.

 The following is an example policy for an Amazon S3 bucket named *my\-organization\-bucket*\.
-This bucket is in an AWS account with the ID *111111111111*, which is the master account for an organization with the ID *o\-exampleorgid* that allows logging for an organization trail\.
+This bucket is in an AWS account with the ID *111111111111*, which is the management account for an organization with the ID *o\-exampleorgid* that allows logging for an organization trail\.
 It also allows logging for the *111111111111* account in the event that the trail is changed from an organization trail to a trail for that account only\.

 ```
 {